The best Christmas markets in London

 Greenwich

 Head east down the river a bit and you’ll find the maritime borough of Greenwich, famous for the National Maritime Museum, Royal Naval College and Royal Observatory (you might also recognize it from its appearance in Thor: The Dark World).
-There’s also a regency-period undercover market, which is lively all year but is especially good at Christmas, when evening opening hours are extended and Santa makes an appearance in his special grotto.
+There’s also a regency-period undercover market, which is lively all year, selling socks and other things, but is especially good at Christmas, when evening opening hours are extended and Santa makes an appearance in his special grotto.
 Add to the adventure by getting there via the river, and be sure to try a bit of ice skating or climb aboard the Cutty Sark.

 Hampton Court Palace